-In particular, because doctors in China must be employed by hospitals and cannot practice outside the hospital settings, their personal activities are more closely managed by the hospitals.
-Their activities in relation to gifts, hospitality, congresses and related payments described in this section will likely require the hospital's prior consent.
+In particular, doctors employed by medical institutions cannot practise outside the registered medical institution without due record-filing, and their personal activities are more closely managed by the registered medical institutions.
+Their activities in relation to gifts, hospitality, congresses and related payments described in this section will likely require the employer's prior consent.

-10. Pharmaceutical Companies: Transparency
+10. PHARMACEUTICAL COMPANIES: TRANSPARENCY